ZeroElectric/Raylib-CSharp-Vinculum/README.md

 # License
 ## Mozilla Public License 2.0 (**MPL**)

-By default, this repository is licensed under the [Mozilla Public License 2.0 (**MPL**)](https://github.com/ZeroElectric/Raylib-CSharp-Vinculum/blob/main/LICENSE).
+This repository is licensed under the [Mozilla Public License 2.0 (**MPL**)](https://github.com/ZeroElectric/Raylib-CSharp-Vinculum/blob/main/LICENSE).
 The MPL is a popular "weak copyleft" license that allows just about anything.  **For example, you may use/include/static-link this library in a commercial, closed-source project without any burdens.**    The main limitation of the MPL being that: ***Modifications to the source code in this project must be open sourced***.

 The MPL is a great choice, both by providing flexibility to the user, and by encouraging contributions to the underlying project.
 If you would like to read about the MPL, **FOSSA** has [a great overview of the MPL 2.0 here](https://fossa.com/blog/open-source-software-licenses-101-mozilla-public-license-2-0/).